Franziska Giffey

-Franziska Giffey ([fʁanˈtsɪska ˈɡɪfaɪ̯], née Süllke, born 3 May 1978) is a German politician of the Social Democratic Party (SPD) who has been serving as Governing Mayor of Berlin since December 2021, the first woman elected to this position.
+Franziska Giffey ([fʁanˈtsɪska ˈɡɪfaɪ̯], née Süllke, born 3 May 1978) is a German politician of the Social Democratic Party (SPD) who is serving as Berlin State Senator for Economy, Energy and Enterprise since 2023.
+She served as Governing Mayor of Berlin from December 2021 to April 2023.
+As of 2025, she is the youngest living (sitting or former) head of a german state government.
 She previously served as Minister for Family Affairs, Senior Citizens, Women and Youth in the government of Chancellor Angela Merkel from 2018 until 2021.
 From 2015 to 2018, she was the mayor of the borough of Neukölln in Berlin.

 Early life and education

 Born in Frankfurt (Oder), Giffey grew up in Briesen.
 After her Abitur in 1997, she started studying English and French at Humboldt University of Berlin in order to become a teacher, but had to leave the profession in 1998 for medical reasons.
-She subsequently studied administrative law at the Fachhochschule für Verwaltung und Rechtspflege (public administration) in Berlin from 1998 until 2001.
+She subsequently studied administrative law at the Fachhochschule für Verwaltung und Rechtspflege (merged later to the Berlin School of Economics and Law) in Berlin from 1998 until 2001.
 During her graduate studies in European administrative management from 2003 to 2005, she worked at the Representation of Berlin to the European Union in Brussels in 2003 and at the Parliamentary Assembly of the Council of Europe in Strasbourg in 2005.
 In 2005, she started extra-occupational doctoral studies at the Free University of Berlin, where she received her doctorate in 2010.
 Her thesis dealt with the inclusion of civil society by the European Commission in EU decision-making.
 However, on 10 June 2021, her doctorate was annulled for plagiarism by the presidium of the Free University of Berlin.

 In addition to her studies, she worked as Commissioner for European Affairs in the district administration of Neukölln from 2002 to 2010.

 Political career

 Giffey joined the Social Democratic Party (SPD) in 2007.
+Before becoming district mayor, Giffey had already served from 2010 as Neukölln’s district councillor for education, school, culture, and sports, where she gained first political experience.

-In 2015, Giffey succeeded Heinz Buschkowsky as mayor of the Berlin district of Neukölln, home to many immigrants and high unemployment.
+In 2015, she succeeded Heinz Buschkowsky as mayor of the Berlin district of Neukölln, a borough characterized by a large immigrant population and high unemployment.
+During her time in office, Giffey earned a reputation as a hands-on and approachable local politician, while also being noted for her “law and order” stance in dealing with issues such as youth violence, integration, and public safety.